nikomatsakis/babysteps/source/_posts/2015-03-19-the-danger-of-negative-thinking.markdown

 downstream crates, at least not without enabling some feature-gates.
-However, you can achieve this easily with [OIBIT][oibit] and [RFC 586][586]. **This suggests to me that we want to tweak the design of OIBIT -- which has been accepted -- and we do not want to accept RFC 586.**
+However, you can achieve this easily with [OIBIT][oibit] and [RFC 586][586]. **This suggests to me that we want to tweak the design of OIBIT -- which has been accepted, but is still feature-gated -- and we do not want to accept RFC 586.**

 I'll start by showing what I mean using [RFC 586][586], because it's more obvious.
 Consider this example of a trait `Release` that is